How To Prevent Stretch Marks

 1. Slow and Steady Weight Loss Supports Skin Recovery

 Rapid weight loss also often involves loss of water and muscle along with fat, which further reduces support for the skin.
-A slower pace helps maintain muscle tone, which can prevent the skin from sagging excessively and highlight stretch marks.
+A slower pace helps maintain muscle tone, which can prevent the skin from sagging excessively and highlight fat loss stretch marks.

 2. Hydration Keeps the Skin Elastic